 Fetch as Googlebot is one of our favorite features, because it allows you to fetch a page exactly the way Googlebot would.
 It then shows if there are any issues that prevent Googlebot from accessing your content.

 Google Cache (Text Only Version)

-To use this tool, just visit the Wirify page, drag the Wirify by Volkside link onto your bookmark toolbar.
+To use this tool, just visit the Wirify page, drag the Wirify by Volkside link into your bookmark toolbar.
 Visit any page and click the link to see a wireframe version of your site.

-From a marketing perspective, it to have a website that sits on a keyword which is starting a meteoric rise.
-For example, if you are the only cell phone accessory store with content about the iPhone the week the iPhone is announced, and your site is equipped to close sales, you’ll likely draw a lot of traffic and sell a lot of product.
+From a marketing perspective, the best thing is to have a website that focuses on a keyword that is starting a meteoric rise.
+For example, if you are the only cell phone accessory store with content about the iPhone, the week the new iPhone is announced, and your site is equipped to close sales, you’ll likely draw a lot of traffic and sell loads of products.

-Google AdWords Keyword Tool
+Google AdWords Keyword Planner

-Another critical solution for evaluating the usefulness of keywords is to examine the with Google Adwords Keyword Tool.
-You input a series of search terms and Google tells you how many people searched for those terms, and searched for related terms, both globally and locally.
-Click on the headings at the top of the table to sort by keyword, number of searches or by competition.
+Another important tool for evaluating the usefulness of keywords is to examine them with Google Adwords Keyword Planner.
+You input a series of search terms and Google shows you how many people searched for those terms, and related terms, both globally and locally.
+Click on the headings at the top of the table to sort by keyword, by the number of searches or by competition.

 Contrast Ratio Calculators

 Basically, it is a command line for your browser.
-So you can type bitly, and bring up a tool to shorten with bit.ly, etc. If, like most developers, you have fifty browser-based analysis and editing tools you used every day, Quix will save you many clicks and key strokes.
+So you can type ‘bitly’, and bring up a tool to shorten with bit.ly, etc. If, like most developers, you have fifty browser-based analysis and editing tools you use every day, Quix will save you many clicks and key strokes.

 The web is always coming up with new tools, new techniques, and new utilities, but this list provides a quick overview of things we use and refer people to regularly.
 We hope it proves useful for your online marketing efforts.
 Of course, we understand that this list might be a bit basic if you’ve been doing SEO for years.
 So feel free to drop your suggestions in the comments.
 Thanks!